genjax-dev/genjax-chi/README.md

 # 0.6666666666666666
 ```

 - But we can also construct an approximate sampler using programmable inference!
-Programmable inference works for much more complicated models than the Beta-Bernoulli model.
-We will build an approximate sampler using HMC-within-SIR (mouthful: Hamiltonian Monte Carlo within Sampling Importance Resampling), a type of algorithm in [the sequential Monte Carlo](https://en.wikipedia.org/wiki/Sequential_Monte_Carlo) algorithm family.
+Programmable inference works for much more complicated models than the Beta-Bernoulli model (models where conjugacy isn't available, for instance).
+- We will build an approximate sampler using HMC-within-SIR (mouthful: Hamiltonian Monte Carlo within Sampling Importance Resampling), a type of algorithm in [the sequential Monte Carlo](https://en.wikipedia.org/wiki/Sequential_Monte_Carlo) algorithm family.

 ```python
 from jax import jit